Skip to main content

 “We are delighted to welcome Kim to the helm of HCF,” says Peter Huntsman, chairman and CEO of HCF.
 “Her expertise and vision will support the incredible mission our family began investing in decades ago.
 I have personally become acquainted with Kim during the search process and discussed her qualifications with leaders in the community.
 Her previous experiences, stellar reputation, and track record make her the perfect candidate for this position.”

 HCF is the charitable organization supporting Huntsman Cancer Institute at the University of Utah.
 The foundation enjoys the support of more than one million donors and is responsible for the growth seen at Huntsman Cancer Institute’s cancer campus and programs.
 Wirthlin, a dynamic and purpose-driven leader with deep experience in health care, will join HCF on February 1, 2023.
 In this role, she will build upon a strong legacy of excellence.
 Wirthlin joins a highly qualified team of leaders in philanthropy.
-The team’s vision is to work hand in hand with Huntsman Cancer Institute to realize a cancer-free future by eradicating the disease altogether.
+The team’s vision is to work hand in hand with Huntsman Cancer Institute to realize a future without cancer by eradicating the disease altogether.
 Thanks in part to generous donor support, Huntsman Cancer Institute has undergone remarkable growth and has had a dramatic, positive impact on the burden of cancer.

 Wirthlin will be a fiduciary and officer of the foundation.
 She also will serve as a key voice in defining the aspirations and future of Huntsman Cancer Institute, and a voice for leaders in state and federal public policies that impact cancer.